An agentic feedback loop that evolves Rust functions.

 backpressureprompt steeringUSERspecify signatureLLMgenerate bodyVALIDATEparse + signatureCOMPILEnative .soHOT-SWAPin-placeEVALUATEagainst metricHARNESScatch panics, errorsevolution loopconstrained generation

-You define the function signature and the harness enters a tight evolution loop: the LLM writes the body, the harness validates and compiles it natively, hot-swaps the dylib in-place, then evaluates against your metric.
+Declare the function signature and provide an evaluation function.
+The agent autonomously implements, and refines the code each iteration — the harness validates, compiles, and hot-swaps the native code in-place.
 Diagnostics and failures are fed back as prompt steering — constrained generation, with bare-metal execution.

 Quick Start